Las postrimerías de Fernando III el Santo (Last Moments of Ferdinand III the Saint)

 Virgilio Mattoni, a native son of Seville, painted this work for the National Exhibition of 1887 to show his special connection to the city of Seville.
 This acclaimed work secured the second position in the exhibition.

-The inspiration for the painting came from a passage described in the Chronicle of Spain, a compilation of historical accounts commissioned by Alfonso X the Wise, the son and the successor of King Ferdinand III.
+The inspiration for the painting came from a passage described in the Chronicle of Spain, a compilation of historical accounts commissioned by Alfonso X the Wise, the son and successor to King Ferdinand III.

-Dressed in a white gown, King Ferdinand III has his head lowered and is falling on his knees as two monks hold his arms up to form a cross.
-As he is dying, the Archbishop in front of him holds Eucharist up in his hands, and Queen Juan is collapsed on a cushion, and other courtiers anxiously watch the spectacle.
+The mood of the scene in the painting is somber.
+Dressed in a white gown, King Ferdinand III has his head lowered and is falling on his knees as two monks are holding his arms up to form a cross.
+As he is about to die, the Archbishop in front of him is holding up the Eucharist with his hands as his courtiers are anxiously watching the spectacle.
+Also seen is his queen, Joan of Dammartin, who collapsed on a cushion.

 Casa de Contratación pages